StetHD/tarifa-book/project/index.md

 It's a regular front-end project with the build system of your choice.
 It must satisfy the following interface:

-* having a `bin/build.js` node module exposing one function to start the build process.
+* having a `bin/build.js` node module exposing a `build` function starting the build process.
 * generating output in a folder named `www`.

 More precisely, the `bin/build.js` module must have the following signature: